 TO BE STRUCK.
-For very much the same reasons as 8.2 (c) is proposed to be struck, the McGill Environment Students' Society (MESS) already enjoys representation at both the Arts Undergraduate Society (AUS) and Science Undergraduate Society (SUS) and so does not require representation at the SSMU.
+The McGill Environment Students' Society (MESS) already enjoys representation at both the Arts Undergraduate Society (AUS) and Science

+Undergraduate Society (SUS) and so does not require representation at the SSMU.
 Students in this program may also already be counted under the Bachelor of Arts and Science Integrative Council (BASiC)'s representation and are therefore the most layered and over-represented constituency on the SSMU Legislative Council.
+This was strongly supported over the course of the 2019-2020 public consultations.

-8.2 (k) one (1) Councillor from the SSMU Indigenous Affairs Committee in accordance with the procedures set out by that constituency, and who shall not have the right to vote
+8.2 (k) one (1) Councillor from the SSMU Indigenous Affairs Committee in accordance with the procedures set out by that constituency

-8.2 (l) one (1) Councillor from among the SSMU Equity Commissioners, who shall not have the right to vote
+8.2 (I) one (1) Councillor from among the SSMU Equity Committee in accordance with the procedures set out by that constituency